JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

   content: |-
     ## **Zero-day Vulnerability**

     A zero-day (0-day) vulnerability is a specific type of security flaw.
 It defines a vulnerability that is *unknown* to the software developers and the security community at the time it is discovered by hackers.
 Against popular belief, this does not necessarily make a zero-day vulnerability a 'critical'  or 'highly exploitable' vulnerability.
 It only means that there is no fix released for it yet.

     DIVD actively searches for vulnerable systems online.
 A discovered vulnerability is directly reported to the vendor.
 The vendor or partner agrees with DIVD to keep the software vulnerability a secret, so that the vulnerability can remain secret.
 This gives the vendor a little time to create and release a security update (a so-called 'patch' or 'hotfix') to fix the vulnerability.
 Thus, the vendor is aware of the issue and provides a fix.

     However, there are times when DIVD researchers uncover a vulnerability that has *never* been discovered before.
 For example, this could be a flaw in core components of operating systems (such as Windows, macOS, or Linux) or a vulnerability in a widely used network protocol that has previously gone unnoticed.

     Since this vulnerability is *unknown*, no one is adequately protected against it.
 The vendor needs to disclose information about the vulnerability to it's partners, but in doing so, they also unintentionally but unavoidably inform cybercriminals about the occurrence of a weakness in their software.
 This is when a race against the clock begins.
 Who works faster, the software vendor crafting and distributing a patch, or the cybercriminals crafting and deploying an exploit?

-    🤓 *The term ‘zero-day’ reflects that the developers had zero days to develop a fix.*

     🤓 *Eternal Blue is a very infamous zero-day exploit that was originally was developed by the NSA and later leaked by a hacking group.
 It was used in the [WannaCry ransomware attack](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack), which affected hundreds of thousands of computers worldwide.*
   image: ""